danwalterlink/vault/dnd.mechanics.md

   · take an action
   · or move,
   not both.
+#### grievous wounds
+on receiving lethal strikes, you have a chance to sustain a grievous wound.
 ### objects
 damaged: at or below half hp
 broken/torn: up to one maximized hit dice away from 0 hp.